solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - defining interfaces as function types.
 - handling optional parameters and properties.

+### Advanced typing concepts

+- using intersection types and type guards.
+- understanding discriminated unions and type casting.

 ### Third party libraries and TypeScript

 [See 10-third-party-libraries folder](10-third-party-libraries)